ranvir-rana/udacity_data_scientist/Project 1 - Writing a Data Scientist Blog Post/readme.md

 # Data Scientist Nanodegree
 # Introduction to data science
-## Project: Amsterdam airbnb listings Analysis 2019
+## Project: Analysis of Airbnb Data from Boston and Seattle

 ### Installations